The Devil's hands are flurry playthings or

 Felt like a long overdue church meeting, singing songs like "Rescue Me or bury Me" just fitted in well.

-But seeing the devil thrice must be a good sign - I still didn't make a contract to sell my soul for cheap crap, and the fact that I am still alive makes me feel a bit invincible.
+Seeing the devil thrice (two other gigs, two other adventurous stories back in the nineties) must be a good sign - I still didn't make a contract to sell my soul for cheap crap, and the fact that I am still alive makes me feel a bit invincible.

 You could have told us that you are the devil himself Steve - although it's pretty apparent seeing you play guitar like not from this world...